 Respecting Other World Views

 Hinduism, with its multiplicity of gods and lack of a central theological system, has traditionally been among the most tolerant of religions.
 However, in modern times the politicising of Hinduism and its connection to Indian nationalism in the wake of its colonialist past has understandably led to some anti-European and anti-Christian hostility.
 A brief article, ‘Hinduism and Religious Tolerance’ explains more.
 A problem for Western and Christian understanding is the Hindu caste system which was officially abolished in 1949 but which continues to have considerable social impact, especially in the Indian countryside.
-The system originated in the worthy idea that belonging to a particular caste would lessen envy and rivalry among people, but as the castes acquired greater or lesser status the system became terribly discriminatory, with the dalits or outcasts, required to do menial work and stay apart from others in case of ritual pollution.
-A simple explanation of the caste system is provided on the Faitology site.
+The system originated in the worthy idea that belonging to a particular caste would lessen envy and rivalry among people, but as the castes acquired greater or lesser status the system became terribly discriminatory, with the Dalits or outcasts, required to do menial work and stay apart from others in case of ritual pollution.

 - a village school in rural India

 - a junior school in Tel Aviv